philipmjohnson/robocode-pmj-dacruzer/README.md

 Now that everything is installed, build and test the system.
 You use the standard Maven 'test' target.
 There are two special aspects of this process of which you should be aware.

 First, the RobotTestBed class and the Maven POM file requires the definition of a System Property called "robocode.home", which should point to the directory where Robocode is installed.
-To define this property and its value, use the -Drobocode.home=<path.to.robocode> command line option, as illustrated below.
+To define this property and its value, use the -Drobocode.home=robocodeHomeDirectory command line option, as illustrated below.

 Second, the Robocode runtime system needs your newly developed robot to be known to the system during testing.
 To accomplish this, the pom.xml file defines a "copy-resource" goal that copies your robot binary from the target/classes directory to the robocode.home/robots directory after completing compilation.
 Take a look at the pom.xml file to see how this is done.